isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-05-13-post-Road Closures and Restrictions Advisory for the 28th SEA Games.md

 image: ""
 ---
 ### **Road Closures and Restrictions Advisory for the 28th SEA Games**
-The 28th SEA Games will feature 36 sports across 31 venues with the first competition scheduled to kick off on Friday 29 May.
+The 28th SEA Games will feature 36 sports across 31 venues with the first competition scheduled to kick off on Friday, 29 May.

 More than 7,000 athletes and officials from the 11 Southeast Asian countries are expected to take part with the first arrivals expected from the week of 20 May.